songjuncao/selected_papers_of_speech/LLM/LLM_voice.md

 - SLM: BRIDGE THE THIN GAP BETWEEN SPEECH AND TEXT FOUNDATION MODELS
 - Listen, Think, and Understand
 ## codec
+- ESPnet-Codec: Comprehensive Training and Evaluation of Neural Codecs for Audio, Music, and Speech
+- NDVQ: Robust Neural Audio Codec with Normal Distribution-Based Vector Quantization
 - INVESTIGATING NEURAL AUDIO CODECS FOR SPEECH LANGUAGE MODEL-BASED SPEECH GENERATION
 - Codec Does Matter: Exploring the Semantic Shortcoming of Codec for Audio Language Model
 - BigCodec: Pushing the Limits of Low-Bitrate Neural Speech Codec